White Sox vs. Padres: Betting Trends, Records ATS, Home/Road Splits

 White Sox Recent Betting Performance

-- In nine games as the underdog over the last 10 matchups, the White Sox have posted a mark of 3-6.
+- In 10 games as the underdog over the last 10 matchups, the White Sox have posted a mark of 3-7.

-- In their previous 10 games with a total, the White Sox and their opponents have combined to exceed the over/under on two occasions.
+- When it comes to the total, the White Sox and their foes are 2-8-0 in their previous 10 contests.

-- The White Sox's previous 10 matchups have not had a spread posted by oddsmakers.
-The average over/under established by oddsmakers in Chicago's past three contests has been 9, a streak in which the White Sox and their opponents have gone under each time.
+- The past 10 White Sox matchups have not had a runline set by oddsmakers.
+Chicago games have finished below the point total four times in a row, and the average total during this span was 8.9 runs.

 White Sox Betting Records & Stats

-- The White Sox have won in 36, or 32.7%, of the 110 contests they have been named as odds-on underdogs this year.
+- The White Sox have been victorious in 36, or 32.4%, of the 111 contests they have been chosen as underdogs in this season.

+- Chicago has entered 21 games this season as the underdog by +150 or more and is 5-16 in those contests.

-- The White Sox have an implied victory probability of 42.6% according to the moneyline set for this matchup.
+- The White Sox have an implied victory probability of 40% according to the moneyline set by oddsmakers for this matchup.

-- Chicago and its opponents have hit the over in 69 of its 158 games with a total this season.
+- Chicago and its opponents have gone over the total this season in 69 of its 159 opportunities.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!